 .
 The company abroad is separate from the operating company in Malta and the parent company can still control the subsidiary

-through owned stock.
+through the owned stock.
+Maltese subsidiaries

 benefit from the large number of double tax treaties

 signed with other states.
 An important treaty is also the EU Parent-Subsidiary Directive

 which allows for special provisions between the two related companies.
 These treaties regulate the minimization or cancellation of the withholding taxes on dividends, interests or royalties paid to companies in EU states or treaty countries.
 The taxes on profits are also subject of these treaties and they may be abolished or refunded in Malta based on their regulations.
 Our company formation agents in Malta

 are at your service if you would like to establish a subsidiary in Malta

 is incorporated as a separate Maltese legal entity.
 This can be done in the form of a limited liability company

 , either public or private.
 The parent company abroad partially or totally owns the capital of the subsidiary